Query

 overview

-A query aims to target documents based on a set of criteria, instead of targeting documents through their reference.
+A query matches documents based on a set of criteria, instead of pre-defined document references.

 the result of a query: a query snapshot